frePPLe/frepple/doc/user-guide/modeling-wizard/master-data/sales-orders.rst

 ============

 The sales orders table contains all the orders placed by your customers.
+Orders in the status "open" will be planned.

-You should also consider adding the closed orders if you plan to use the forecast module.
+You should also add sales order history to this table if you want frePPLe to generate a statistical forecast.
+The sales history should be included using the "closed" status.

 .. rubric:: Key Fields